shanemileham/shanemileham.github.io/_kb/psychology/emotions/stress.md

 ### Perceive the stressor as non-dangerous

-stress may not be a stressor if the person does not perceive the stressor as a threat but rather as positive or even challenging
+"stress may not be a stressor if the person does not perceive the stressor as a threat but rather as positive or even challenging"

+Believe the stressor is
+- Irrelevant
+  - This stressor can't cause me harm
+  - This stressor really isn't that harmful
+- Challenging
+  - This stressor has a purpose in my life
+  - This stressor is part of a bigger story
+  - This stressor is an opportunity
+  - This stressor will make me better
+  - I chose this stressor

+Tasks
+- Set the event into a broader perspective in which it does not seem so threatening
+- Tim Ferris' fear exercise
+- See what advantage lies in the challenge, what opportunity for growth

 ### Perceive resources as sufficient

-Beliefs
-- {{see hardiness}}

-Time management
+- Time management
-Planning and decision making
+- Planning and decision making

+FYI the typical definition of "Hardiness" includes the beliefs of
+- Commitment (a tendency to involve oneself in activities in life and as having a genuine interest in and curiosity about the surrounding world (activities, things, other people))
+- Control (a tendency to believe and act as if one can influence the events taking place around oneself through one’s own efforts)
+- Challenge (the belief that change, rather than stability, is the normal mode of life and constitutes motivating opportunities for personal growth rather than threats to security)

 ### Gain more resources

+- Improve coping ability
+  - Learn necessary skills to remove the stressors (planning, time management, conflict resolution, ...)
-- Improve mental/physiological state
+- Improve mental/physiological state ("feel better")
   - [Autogenic Training](https://en.wikipedia.org/wiki/Autogenic_training)
   - Social activity
   - Cognitive therapy